tencent cloud

 (1 row)

-If you need to modify the wal_level parameter, go to the TencentDB for PostgreSQL console and modify the parameter:
+If you need to modify the wal_level parameter, please enter the Parameter Settings page of the TencentDB for PostgreSQL console to modify the parameter.

 Directions